guilsa/minimax-tictactoe/README.md

 # Tictactoe

-Terminal-based Tic-Tac-Toe program in Ruby with emphasis on good OO design, TDD, and minmax algorithm.
+Terminal-based tic-tac-tie program in Ruby with emphasis on good OO design, TDD, and minmax algorithm.
 Minmax allows the computer to play as a perfect player and never loose.
 So the best a human can do is get a draw from it.

+On this project I tried exploring Robert Martin's Entity-Boundary-Interactor design pattern, a use case driven architecture which provides isolation from frameworks.
+The idea that the core of the application should need have no knowledge of the delivery mechanism (MVC, terminal window, mobile).
+I feel like that's where ReactJS comes in and have since shifted focused a bit.

 # How to run